Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 The antimicrobial activity of metronidazole is reduced when used simultaneously with phenobarbital and phenytoin due to the accelerated metabolism of metronidazole.

-Cimetidine inhibits the metabolism of metronidazole, which can lead to an increase in the concentration of metronidazole in the blood serum.
+Cimetidine inhibits the metabolism of metronidazole, which may lead to increased metronidazole serum concentrations.

 Drug interactions